kaustubh-walokar/leetcode-cleaner/README.md

 3. Copy and paste the contents of `leetcode-banner-hider.user.js` into the new script
 4. Save and enable the script

+## AlgoMonster Installation

+### Using Tampermonkey Extension:

+1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension
+2. Visit the [raw script file](https://raw.githubusercontent.com/kaustubh-walokar/leetcode-cleaner/main/algo-monster-banner-hider.user.js) in your browser
+3. Click "Install" when prompted

+### Manual Installation:

+1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension
+2. Create a new userscript in Tampermonkey
+3. Copy and paste the contents of `algo-monster-banner-hider.user.js` into the new script
+4. Save and enable the script

 ## How It Works

 The script adds a toggle button (currently 🫥/😶‍🌫️) to the top-right corner of LeetCode pages.
+When you click it:

+1. If the banner is visible, it will be hidden
+2. If the banner is hidden, it will be shown again

+The button changes emojis to indicate its current state:
+- 🫥: Banner is currently visible
+- 😶‍🌫️: Banner is currently hidden

+## AlgoMonster How It Works

+The script adds a toggle button (currently 🫥/😶‍🌫️) to the top-right corner of AlgoMonster pages.
 When you click it:

 1. If the banner is visible, it will be hidden
 2. If the banner is hidden, it will be shown again